saferpay/jsonapi/texts/01_Introduction.md

 <a name="integration"></a>Integration
 ===========

+### Integration Guide

+While these Documents are meant as a quick reference and technical specification of the Saferpay JSON-API, [the Saferpay Integration Guide](https://saferpay.github.io/sndbx/index.html) contains an in debth explanation about payment, flows, tips and tricks, aswell as best practices, for those, who want to integrate the JSON-API and its featurews for the first time.
+It will also help to understand certain characteristics about the different payment methods we offer, as well as the rules, you must follow, when processing vital credit card data.

+### Server-to-Server code Samples

 The JSON API is a modern and lightweight interface, that can be used with all shop systems and all programming languages.
 Only a few steps are neccessary to integrate your only shop with Saferpay.
 The proceeding is mostly as follows: